Air Raid Sirens Sound Off in Southern Israel, IDF Detects Five Launches From Gaza

 In a statement to the outlet, IDF officials described the demonstrations as being "especially violent," noting that they saw a "large number of explosive devices, hand grenades and fire bombs" being thrown toward the border fence and at IDF soldiers.

-Following news of the teenagers' death, Hamas, the governing militant organization controlling Gaza, issued a release, blaming Israel for the deaths.
+Following news of the teenagers' deaths, Hamas, the militant organization that governs Gaza, issued a release blaming Israel for the shootings.
 The Kan public broadcaster quoted Hamas spokesperson Hazem Qassem as saying that "Israel will bear the consequences of this crime."

 All comments